Consideration of Bill, not amended in the Public Bill Committee.

 We cannot have any more big cats in circuses.
 We do not want any extra zebus or raccoons being brought into our circuses.
 The public would want the Government to stop that from happening.
 Given that there is cross-party support for stopping such behaviour from 2020, the British public would not understand why we would allow more animals for a last hurrah before the legislation came into force.
 The public do not support wild animals in circuses, and there is strong agreement across the House that this measure should be put in place.
 I would be grateful if the Minister would look seriously at what can be done to ensure that there is no last hurrah.
 Under the current licensing arrangements, Thomas Chipperfield toured Wales and England with two lions and two tigers as recently as 2015.
 The longer that licences can still be issued, the greater the risk that animals could be brought back into circuses, and none of us wants to see that.
 New clause 4 would simply tidy up the legislation to ensure that that cannot happen.

 If the Minister decides not to accept our new clause or to work with us on the issue, he will need to rely on the good will of circus operators.
 I do not doubt the passion of the circus operators we heard evidence from in Committee, who feel that they love their animals.
 I genuinely believe that they love their animals.
 However, the way to demonstrate that love is not to put them on show.
 There is a real risk that in the final hurrah—the last few months before the legislation comes into force—there will be an additional sell to try to get more people to buy seats in circus big tops to see the wild animals there.
 We should not accept that.
-There is no legal method that the Government could use to prevent licences being issued if a licence application conformed to the existing rules.
+There is no legal method that the Government could use to prevent licences from being issued if a licence application conformed to the existing rules.
 The only check is on the welfare of the animal, to ensure that it is being well looked after.
 If there can be wild animals in circuses under current arrangements, there could also be additional or replacement animals in circuses during the interim period under the current arrangements in this Bill.
 There must not be a last hurrah for wild animals in circuses.

 Amendment 4, which stands in my name, would extend the powers currently given to inspectors to police constables.
 Although the Bill provides for certain appointed inspectors to enforce the legislation, animal welfare groups have told us that these powers should be extended to police constables.
 This is already the case in the Wild Animals in Travelling Circuses (Scotland) Act 2018.
-Including this in the English legislation would not only ensure that there was minimal difference in enforcement across the UK, but would also facilitate a quick response to allegations of illegal animal use.
+Including this in the English legislation would not only ensure that there was minimal difference in enforcement across the UK, but facilitate a quick response to allegations of illegal animal use.
 Allowing police constables to enforce the Bill, alongside inspectors—we are not seeking to introduce a hierarchy as between police constables and the inspectors—would ensure that any breaches of the legislation were addressed in as timely a manner as possible.

 As a minimum, the Opposition would like the Government to include in the guidance associated with the Bill that a police constable could be one of the individuals taken into premises by an inspector appointed by DEFRA under the Act, and that in these circumstances the officer would have the same powers as the inspector.
 Suitable specialists in wild animals could accompany officers where needed.
 Since the Ivory Act 2018 passed through Parliament recently and now the Wild Animals in Circuses Bill, there has been a renewed enthusiasm for the skills and expertise of the National Wildlife Crime Unit.
 I want to put on record my continuing thanks for the work of this very small band of dedicated professionals, who look after animals across the UK.
 In many cases, it could well be this unit that would help to enforce parts of this legislation.
 Tidying up the Bill to include constables as well as inspectors could make a very big difference.
 It is essential for the police to have an explicit role to ensure the welfare of the wild animals.
 This should be made clear, ideally in the legislation itself; if not, it should be clarified in the accompanying guidance.